 The history of Vaasa can be traced to the early 14th century when sailors from Norrland landed on a forested island at the site of Old Vaasa.

 In the 1370’s Korsholm Castle was already being built on the spot.
 After the last ice age the land has been continuously rising in these parts of Finland.
 At the time Korsholm Castle was built, the area between Old Vaasa and the present town was under water and the coastline was further inland compared to the current one.
-Even as late as 170 years ago ships sailed to Vaasa along the channel that now, almost filled in, meanders across fields.
+Even as late as about 200 years ago ships sailed to Vaasa along the channel that now, almost filled in, meanders across fields.

 The first well-known Swedish magnate of Korsholm Castle was Bo Johnsson Grip.
 His fiefs consisted of the whole of Northern Finland and part of northern Sweden.
 In 1606 the King of Sweden, Carl IX founded the town of Vaasa around the oldest harbour and trading point in Ostrobothnia.
 The town was named after the Royal House of Wasa, and the House’s coat of arms was made its symbol.
 In the 17th century trade was thriving and many if the burghers of Vaasa managed to make considerable fortunes.